UPPMAX/HPC-python/docs/day3/seaborn-new.rst

 Heatmap and Clustermap
 ^^^^^^^^^^^^^^^^^^^^^^

-Sometimes you have too many variables to look at with pair plots/corner plots, and the best you can do is map the correlation coeffcients between different parameters.
+Sometimes you have too many variables to look at with pair plots/corner plots, and the best you can do is map the correlation coefficients between different parameters.
 Alternatively, you might have a DataFrame with a comparable number of numeric rows and columns, and you want to see how the rows and columns correlate.
 Either way, the DataFrame must be able to be coerced to ``ndarray``.

 Once again, making this type of plot is extremely tedious in pure Matplotlib, but can require as little as one line of code with Seaborn.
 There are two functions that do this: ``sb.heatmap()`` and ``sb.clustermap()``.
 The main difference between the two is that ``clustermap()`` attempts to rearrange variables so those that are correlated are positioned next to each other and connected by a tree diagram.